Support California State Parks

 With your gifts, the League has already been supporting innovative partnerships to improve selected redwood state parks’ infrastructure and further energize local communities near the parks.

-In 2013, your generous donations helped obtain matching funds for essential operating expenses and infrastructure projects at three amazing redwood parks that faced closure: Portola Redwoods State Park, Hendy Woods State Park and Standish-Hickey (external link).
+In 2013, your generous donations helped obtain matching funds for essential operating expenses and infrastructure projects at three amazing redwood parks that faced closure: Portola Redwoods State Park, Hendy Woods State Park and Standish-Hickey State Recreation Area (external link).
 Totaling $130,000, your gifts helped protect your investments in these parks by covering operational shortfalls and business plans that help put each park on a firm financial footing, plus improvements of water systems, campsites, shelters, bridges and more.

 Your gifts are making a difference in these redwood parks and others.
 One hundred percent of donations entrusted to us for our Parks Crisis Fund will be used for the following: